getsentry/relay/README.md

     $ cargo install systemfd cargo-watch
     $ make devserver

+### Developer Documentation
+More in depth, developer focused, documents can be found at: [https://getsentry.github.io/semaphore/](https://getsentry.github.io/semaphore/).

 ### SSL

 The repository contains a SSL-certificate + private key for development